 Kemble Solar Farm will be built without subsidy, and will therefore compete with fossil fuel generation on a level playing field.
 By increasing the supply of clean power, our solar farm will help to reduce national power prices, whilst securing regional investment and green jobs.
 As a local business, our solar farm will also be contributing nearly £100,000 in business rates to Cotswold and Wiltshire Councils every year.

-Furthermore, Aura is proposing a Community Benefit Fund of £400 per MW per year (index-linked), for the lifetime of the solar farm.
+Furthermore, Aura is offering a Community Benefit Fund of £400 per MW per year (index-linked), for the lifetime of the solar farm.
 This would amount to £20,000 a year for 40 years or nearly £800,000 in total.
 The funds are designed to be used for local educational, social and environmental initiatives and typically administered by the parish council(s).

 As well as contributing to local and national targets in the drive to net zero, our proposal offers significant enhancements to local biodiversity; a much needed factor in tackling the current climate and ecological crisis.